fun4seb/GitNotes/2021 ~ Fall/GEOG 363/GEOG363 - Week 5.md

     - Each GIS project is made of several layers
     - **For Spatial Analysis:** all layers should be in the same coordinate system

-- Two major types of coordinate systems:
+- Two major types of coordinate systems in GIS:
     - **Geographic coordinate system** = The mathematical or physical representation of the earth’s surface
         - Geoid (physical)
         - Spheroid (mathematical)